BB ~ We will start with the usual: where were you born, where did you grow up and where in the world are you slappin' paint today?

 Like myself (and most other artists over 30 years old) you had an art career before the internet and neat-o sites like Flickr.
 How has sharing your artwork on Flickr changed how you see your own work?

-I can't say for certain that Flickr has changed the way I view my o
+I can't say for certain that Flickr has changed the way I view my own work.

 But I do see some correlation between publishing in a printed medium and